VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Method

 \section{Method}

-We propose \textbf{VerseCrafter}, a geometry-driven video world model that maps an explicit 4D geometric world state into dynamic, realistic videos with disentangled control over camera and multi-object motion.
-Our design has two key components: (i) a unified \emph{4D Geometric Control} (Sec.~\ref{sec:4d_control}) representation defined in a shared world coordinate frame, and (ii) a lightweight \emph{GeoAdapter} (Sec.~\ref{sec:architecture}) that injects rendered geometric signals into a frozen Wan2.1-14B backbone, so that edits to the 4D state directly reshape the generated video while preserving Wan2.1’s strong visual prior.
-Given an input frame, a text prompt, and 4D Geometric Control, we model the world state as a static background point cloud and per-object 3D Gaussian trajectories, render them into multi-channel control maps, and feed these maps into GeoAdapter attached to Wan2.1.
+We propose \textbf{VerseCrafter}, a geometry-driven video world model that generates dynamic, realistic videos from an explicit 4D geometric scene state while enabling disentangled control over camera and multi-object motion.
+Our framework has two key components: (i) a unified \emph{4D Geometric Control} representation (Sec.~\ref{sec:4d_control}), which represents the 4D geometric scene state in a shared world coordinate frame, and (ii) a lightweight \emph{GeoAdapter} (Sec.~\ref{sec:architecture}), which injects encoded 4D control maps into a frozen Wan2.1-14B backbone while preserving its strong visual prior.
+Given an input image and a prompt, we construct 4D Geometric Control as a static background point cloud and per-object 3D Gaussian trajectories, specify a camera trajectory in the shared frame, render them into 4D control maps, and feed these maps into GeoAdapter to generate dynamic, realistic videos.